cbmr-data/cbmr-data.github.io/esrum/source/services/rstudio.rst

    steps in the :ref:`s_applying_for_access` section, and apply for access to this group.

 #.
-Be connected via the KU VPN (a wired connection at CBMR is *not*
+Be connected via the UCPH VPN (a wired connection at CBMR is *not*
    sufficient).
 See :ref:`p_usage_connecting` for more information.

-Once you have been been made a member of the ``SRV-esrumweb-users`` and connected using the VPN or a wired connection at CBMR, simply visit http://esrumweb01fl:8787/ and login using your KU credentials.
+Once you have been been made a member of the ``SRV-esrumweb-users`` and connected using the VPN or a wired connection at CBMR, simply visit http://esrumweb01fl:8787/ and login using your UCPH credentials.

 For your username you should use the short form: